JardaMartan/meeting-recording/README.md

 ### 8. Authorize the Application
 a) In a web browser open the authorization URL, for example: `https://localhost:5443/webex/authorize`
 b) Webex login page will load.
-Enter Compliance Officer's email address and password.
+Enter **Compliance Officer's email address** and password.
+If your Webex organization does not have a Compliance officer account yet, you need to create one.
+For security reasons, do not assign Compliance officer role to an ordinary user.
 c) Confirm the requested Integration scopes.
 d) If all goes well, you will end up on a confirmation page:
 <img src="./images/integration-1.png" width="50%">